-Dr Muireann Maguire is Senior Lecturer in Russian at the University of Exeter and Principal Investigator on the ERC-funded project “The Dark Side of Translation: 20th and 21st Century Translation from Russian as a Political Phenomenon in the UK, Ireland, and the USA.”
+Professor Muireann Maguire is Professor of Russian and Comparative Literature at the University of Exeter and Principal Investigator on the ERC-funded project “The Dark Side of Translation: 20th and 21st Century Translation from Russian as a Political Phenomenon in the UK, Ireland, and the USA.”
 She has previously taught Russian literature and language at the Universities of Oxford, Cambridge, and at Queen Mary, University of London.
 Her academic specializations include the literary Gothic-fantastic, the representation of pregnancy and childbirth in literature, and the nineteenth-century Russian novel.
 Her book Stalin’s Ghosts: Gothic Themes in Early Soviet Literature was published by Peter Lang in 2012.
 She has published several literary translations, including a short story collection Red Spectres: Russian 20th-Century Gothic-Fantastic Tales (2012).
-A second collection, White Magic, is forthcoming in 2021.
-She is currently working on translating a novel by the poet Georgii Shengeli.
+A second collection, White Magic, was published in 2021.
+She is currently working on translating a novel by the poet Georgii Shengeli and several other projects.